Swatto/td/README.md

 ### Information

+*td* will look at a `.todos` files to store your todos (like Git does: it will try recursively in each parent folder).
+This permit to have different list of todos per folder.

-*td* use a environment variable to store your todos `TODO_DB_PATH` where you define the path to the futur JSON file.
+If it doesn't find a `.todos`, *td* use an environment variable to store your todos: `TODO_DB_PATH` where you define the path to the JSON file.
 If the file doesn't exist, the program will create it for you.

-But if your current directory has a `.todos` file, it will overwrite the environment variable.

 ### CLI